-- •At least one visit must occur in the participant's home; and - •At least one visit must occur in a location outside the home where a participant receives services, if services are furnished outside the home.
+- At least one visit must occur in the participant's home; and - At least one visit must occur in a location outside the home where a participant receives services, if services are furnished outside the home.

-A remote face-to-face monitoring can take place one out of the four required face-to-face monitorings per service plan year when both of the following are met:
+Supports Coordination teleservices may be used to conduct monitoring for one out of the four required face-to-face monitorings per service plan year when both of the following are met:

-- The Supports Coordinator can see and hear the participant, the caregiver(s) and the environment using the technology; - The Supports Coordinator has given the participant an informed choice to receive the face-to-face monitoring remotely or in-person.
+- The Supports Coordinator can see and hear the participant, the caregiver(s) and the environment using the technology; and - The Supports Coordinator has given the participant an informed choice to receive the monitoring via teleservices or in-person.